andre-brandao/pyprland/centerlayout.md

 On `toggle`, the active window is made floating and centered if the layout wasn't enabled, else reverts the floating status.

 With `next` and `prev` you can cycle the active window, keeping the same layout type.
 If the centerlayout isn't active and `next` or `prev` is used, it will change the focus in the "right" or "left" direction.
 This allows keeping the same keyboard binding to change the focus regardless of the status of this layout.
-If you prefer a vertical focus override, enable the `vertical` configuration option (described below).
+If you prefer a vertical ("up" and "down") focus override, enable the `vertical` configuration option (described below).

 Sample usage in `hyprland.conf`:
 ```sh